The NHL 2017-18 season is almost upon us with teams about to enter their training camps in readiness for another exciting nine months of hockey.

 All the subscription and technical information can be found at the following link, along with a technical forum. https://subscribe.nhl.com/international

-My heart sunk at the news of this new five year deal for Premier Sports.
-PS may have had good intentions to begin with but their coverage has been blighted by so many issues during their tenure of broadcasting the NHL.
+The coverage provided by PS has been blighted by so many issues during their tenure of broadcasting the NHL.

 Poor feeds, including break-up of the picture, buffering or the stream going totally offline have been consistent problems for the channel, who have blamed everything and everyone but themselves for continual issues in that regard.